Introduction

 Whether you’re rich, poor, or somewhere in between, you cannot afford to ignore the potentially devastating costs of nursing home care and other types of long-term care.
 Nursing homes are the most likely and one of the most expensive creditors that most Americans are likely to face in their lifetimes.

-Evan Farr is the creator of the Living Trust Plus® — a Medicaid Asset Protection Trust PLUS a Veterans Asset Protection Trust PLUS a lawsuit protection trust PLUS a probate protection trust — used by over sixty attorneys across the United States.
+Evan Farr is the creator of the Living Trust Plus® — a Medicaid Asset Protection Trust PLUS a Veterans Asset Protection Trust PLUS a lawsuit protection trust PLUS a probate protection trust — used by approximately sixty attorneys across the United States.

 Please click below to watch a 75-minute webinar all about the Living Trust Plus Medicaid Asset Protection Trust and Veterans Asset Protection Trust.